 Yesterday’s Republican win in Florida’s 13th Congressional District proves the point.
 Democratic candidate, Alex Sink, clung to the losing strategy of defending Obamacare.
 Sink promised, “to keep what’s right [with Obamacare] and fix what’s wrong….”
 Republican candidate, David Jolly, defeated Sink by standing on the Republican Party platform demanding Obamacare’s full repeal.
 Both parties poured a combined total of $11 million dollars into Florida’s race in what became a referendum on Obamacare, and quite possibly a strong indication of which way the 2014 midterm elections will go – if Beltway GOP leaders will listen.
 Sink’s ship was sunk – even after outspending the Republican winner 3 to 1 – because she clung to a losing model.

 Americans HATE Obamacare.
 They don’t want it fixed.
 They want it repealed, just as the party platform demands.
-The question is: are the Beltway GOP and Karl Rove listening to the American people?
+The question is: are the Beltway GOP listening to the American people?
 Beltway GOP attacks on Platform Republicans must end, and instead, a strong stand on the platform must be made.

 Obamacare is the national disaster that woke the Silent Majority, recruited millions into the ranks of the Tea Party, and propelled into office leaders like Senator Ted Cruz and Senator Rand Paul against the odds and the pundits’ predictions.
 A majority of Americans agree with the Republican Party Platform – especially its call to fully repeal Obamacare.